List of Hell Teacher: Jigoku Sensei Nube characters: Doumori Elementary School staff

-Other than the Oni no Te, Nūbē employs various other spiritual artifacts in his battles.
-The Sutra of the White-Robed Goddess (白衣観音経, Byaku E Kanon Kyou), a white paper-like sutra, is used by Nūbē to surround and seal certain yōkai phenomena, either to restrain them or to exorcise them without the need for the Oni no Te, as in the case of a blind ghost child.
+Other than the demon hand, Nūbē employs various other spiritual artifacts in his battles.
+The Sutra of the White-Robed Goddess (白衣観音経, Byaku E Kanon Kyou), a white paper-like sutra, is used by Nūbē to surround and seal certain yōkai phenomena, either to restrain them or to exorcise them without the need for the Demon Hand, as in the case of a blind ghost child.
 He also possesses a crystal ball that can render certain spirits and phenomena visible to the human eye, such as when he spotted something on one of his students, as well as a set of prayer beads that he can use for attacks or as part of his summoning.
-Additionally, he eventually creates his own kudagitsune, a product of another kudagitsune he borrows from the itako-girl Izuna, along with his Oni no Te.
+Additionally, he eventually creates his own kudagitsune, a product of another kudagitsune he borrows from the itako-girl Izuna, along with his demon hand.
 Nūbē has also mastered several spiritual techniques, including the "youshin jutsu" (a technique that allows him to create a separate spiritual body that can move independently when he is asleep or meditating) and the ability to separate his physical body and spirit in order to transcend into other realms, such as when he challenges the ghost of a swimmer.

 Personality-wise, Nūbē can exhibit both a jovial, fun-loving demeanor and a serious, focused attitude, depending on the context.
 When it comes to matters of spiritual or educational importance, he is a dedicated individual committed to carrying out his responsibilities flawlessly.
 This seriousness enables him to effectively handle one yōkai crisis after another and also drives him to ensure that his students receive the education they need without any distractions or oversights, despite the challenges posed by some of his underachieving male students.
 Outside of his professional duties, however, Nūbē reveals a more carefree, almost happy-go-lucky side, characterized by numerous faults.
 He frequently pursues romantic interests, particularly women with voluptuous figures, and often spends his limited funds on activities like pachinko.
-He regularly experiences financial difficulties, eagerly awaiting payday while subsisting on the school cafeteria's offerings or whatever freebies he can acquire, and occasionally devises schemes to get rich quick, even if it means resorting to the Oni no Te.
+He regularly experiences financial difficulties, eagerly awaiting payday while subsisting on the school cafeteria's offerings or whatever freebies he can acquire, and occasionally devises schemes to get rich quick, even if it means resorting to the demon hand.
 Throughout it all, he endeavors to avoid the scorn and trouble stirred up by his rivals.
 Despite his occasional discontent with the teaching profession, Nūbē acknowledges that it does have its rewards.